-Schedule 22 already covers off Electricity (Connection Charges) Regulations 2002 and a recent change proposal DCP255 introduced the Electricity (Connection Charges) Regulations 2017.
-The proposer is suggesting that these clauses are also contained within Section 2B to make it clear that such provisions also apply to a distributor to distributor relationship.

 The Working Group considered if a reduction of the agreed MIC or MEC within the BCA during the Development Phase (defined by in the CCCM) should trigger a recalculation of the initial connection charge.
 For clarification, this is referring to instances post connection i.e. they have accepted an offer and connected and then change their mind.
 It isn’t seeking comments if someone changes their mind pre-acceptance.
 The discussion also considered whether the capacity used for the calculation of the Cost Apportionment factors for reinforcement should be revised in line with the reduction of the MIC or MEC.

 The Working Group concluded that a reduction in MIC or MEC would not trigger a recalculation of the connection charge but are seeking views as to whether there are instances when a reduction in MIC/MEC should cause the connection charge to be recalculated.